apache/hudi/rfc/rfc-57/rfc-57.md

 ### ProtobufClassBasedSchemaProvider
 This new SchemaProvider will allow the user to provide a Protobuf Message class and get an Avro Schema.
 In the proto world, there is no concept of a nullable field so people use wrapper types such as Int32Value and StringValue to represent a nullable field.
 The schema provider will also allow the user to treat these wrapper fields as nullable versions of the fields they are wrapping instead of treating them as a nested message.
 In practice, this means that the user can choose between representing a field `Int32Value my_int = 1;` as `my_int.value` or simply `my_int` when writing the data out to the file system.

+#### Field Mappings
+Protobuf -> Avro
+bool     -> boolean
+float    -> float
+double   -> double
+enum     -> enum
+string   -> string
+bytes    -> bytes
+int32    -> int
+sint32   -> int
+fixed32  -> int
+sfixed32 -> int
+uint32   -> long [1]
+int64    -> long
+uint64   -> long
+sint64   -> long
+fixed64  -> long
+sfixed64 -> long
+message  -> record [2]
+repeated -> array
+map      -> array [3]

-#### Handling of Unsigned Integers and Longs
-Protobuf provides support for unsigned integers and longs while Avro does not.
+[1] Handling of Unsigned Integers and Longs: Protobuf provides support for unsigned integers and longs while Avro does not.
 The schema provider will convert unsigned integers and longs to Avro long type in the schema definition.
+[2] All messages will be translated to a union[null, record] with a default of null.
+[3] Protobuf maps allow non-string keys while avro does not so we convert maps to an array of records containing a key and a value.

 #### Schema Evolution
 **Adding a Field:**